Cardiff Moving Costs: What Affects Time and Pricing

 Single bulky itemVery short to short sessionLift access, door width, and distance from van to entrance determine handling speed.

-Room or studio moveShort session to half-dayStairs, parking proximity, and number of boxed items vs. loose items shape throughput.
+Room or studio moveShort session to half-dayStairs, parking proximity, and number of boxed items versus loose items shape throughput.

-2–3 bed homeExtended half-day to full dayNarrow streets, long drives or gardens, and dismantling/reassembly influence total handling time.
+2–3 bed homeExtended half-day to full dayNarrow streets, long drives or gardens, and dismantling or reassembly influence total handling time.

 Cost examples by move type